noawe-boi/NoahsObsidianSync/Physics 8.1 Magnetic Flux.md

   - physics
 ---
 ### Definition(s)
-Magnetifc Flux: A measurement of the total field that passes through a given area.
+Magnetic Flux: A measurement of the total field that passes through a given area.
-Magnetic Flux Density: the strength of a magnetic field of number of field lines epr unit area (B)
+Magnetic Flux Density: the strength of a magnetic field of number of field lines per unit area (B)

+### Flux through a loop perpendicular to the field.